WCPDigital/uiGlance/README.md

 A cross-browser, mobile-responsive JavaScript and jQuery plugin for user interface (UI) guides, interactive application help and workflow demonstrations.

+The uiGlide plugin supports all major browsers (Chrome, Firefox, Safari, IE) and will even work as as far back as IE7+ if you include [Respond.js] https://github.com/scottjehl/Respond and [html5shiv] https://github.com/aFarkas/html5shiv

 ## Getting Started

 ### Try it out